nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 # HTML section views #

-Provider systems **SHALL** use XHTML constructs as defined in the [FHIR narrative](https://www.hl7.org/fhir/narrative.html) guidance contained within the FHIR&reg; standard.
+Provider systems **MUST** use XHTML constructs as defined in the [FHIR narrative](https://www.hl7.org/fhir/narrative.html) guidance contained within the FHIR&reg; standard.

 ### [XHTML narrative](https://www.hl7.org/fhir/narrative.html) ###

 As outlined in the Narrative section of the FHIR&reg; standard:

-{% include callout.html content="The XHTML content **SHALL NOT** contain a head, a body element, external stylesheet references, deprecated elements, scripts, forms, base/link/xlink, frames, iframes, objects or event related attributes (e.g. onClick).
+{% include callout.html content="The XHTML content **MUST NOT** contain a head, a body element, external stylesheet references, deprecated elements, scripts, forms, base/link/xlink, frames, iframes, objects or event related attributes (e.g. onClick).
 This is to ensure that the content of the narrative is contained within the resource and that there is no active content.
-Such content would introduce security issues and potentially safety issues with regard to extracting text from the XHTML.<br/><br/> Note that the XHTML is contained in general XML so there is no support for HTML entities like ```&nbsp;``` or ```&copy;``` etc. Unicode characters **SHALL** be used instead.
+Such content would introduce security issues and potentially safety issues with regard to extracting text from the XHTML.<br/><br/> Note that the XHTML is contained in general XML so there is no support for HTML entities like ```&nbsp;``` or ```&copy;``` etc. Unicode characters **MUST** be used instead.
 Unicode ```&#160;``` substitutes for ```&nbsp;```." type="default" %}

-{% include custominfocallout.html content="**Information:** The content **SHALL NOT** contain any platform-specific escape or formatting characters such as ```\r\n```, as these may cause inconsistent rendering within consumer applications, with potential impacts on clinical safety." type="warning" %}
+{% include custominfocallout.html content="**Information:** The content **MUST NOT** contain any platform-specific escape or formatting characters such as ```\r\n```, as these may cause inconsistent rendering within consumer applications, with potential impacts on clinical safety." type="warning" %}

 ### [Styling the XHTML](https://www.hl7.org/fhir/narrative.html#css) ###

 As outlined in the 'Styling the XHTML' section of the FHIR&reg; standard:

 {% include callout.html content="In order to minimise manageability and security issues, authoring systems cannot specify the CSS stylesheet to use directly.
 Instead, the application that displays the resource provides the stylesheets.
 This means that the rendering system chooses what styles can be used, but the authoring system must use them in advance.
-Authoring systems can use these classes, which **SHALL** be supported by all rendering systems.<br/><br/> Please see the [FHIR Runtime CSS](https://www.hl7.org/fhir/stu3/fhir-runtime.css) or [Styling the XHTML](https://www.hl7.org/fhir/narrative.html#css) on the FHIR website for full details." type="default" %}
+Authoring systems can use these classes, which **MUST** be supported by all rendering systems.<br/><br/> Please see the [FHIR Runtime CSS](https://www.hl7.org/fhir/stu3/fhir-runtime.css) or [Styling the XHTML](https://www.hl7.org/fhir/narrative.html#css) on the FHIR website for full details." type="default" %}